Art-of-WiFi/UniFi-API-browser/README.md

 ```
 git clone https://github.com/malle-pietje/Unifi-API-browser.git
 ```
-- when git is done cloning, follow the steps below to configure the settings for access to your Unifi Controller's API.
+- when git is done cloning, follow the configuration steps below to configure the settings for access to your Unifi Controller's API

+Alternatively you may choose to download the zip file and unzip it in your directory of choice, then follow the configuration steps below.

 ### Configuration
 - credentials for access to the Unifi Controller API need to be configured in the file named `config.template.php` which should be copied/renamed to `config.php` before using the Unifi API browser tool